Frecciarossa 1000

-The Frecciarossa 1000, is a high-speed train operated by Italian state railway operator Trenitalia.
-It was co-developed as a joint venture between Italian rail manufacturer Hitachi Rail Italy (initially AnsaldoBreda) and multinational conglomerate Alstom (initially Bombardier Transportation).
-Both design and production work were divided between the two partner companies.

-Design work on the train began in 2008, with considerable design work performed by Bertone.
-It was heavily based on existing products, including Bombardier's Zefiro and AnsaldoBreda's V250 trains.
-The design was modified in order to conform with the requirements of the Trenitalia tender.
-In 2010, the ETR 1000 was selected and a total of 50 trainsets were ordered to meet Trenitalia's needs.
-Upon the public unveiling of the first example of the type, it was hailed as being the fastest train to reach series production in Europe at that time.
+The Frecciarossa 1000 (also known as ETR 1000) is a high-speed train operated by Trenitalia in Italy and by Iryo in Spain.
+It was developed by a joint venture of Bombardier Transportation (now part of Alstom) and AnsaldoBreda (now Hitachi Rail Italy).
+With a design speed of up to 400 km/h, it is among the fastest trains in commercial production in Europe, although operation in Italy is limited to 300 km/h due to infrastructure constraints.

 History and design

 Early work

 During the mid 2000s, Italian state railway operator Ferrovie dello Stato became increasingly interested in the acquisition of a new very-high-speed train for its Eurostar Alta Velocità Frecciarossa (Eurostar high speed Red Arrow) services along the Turin-Milan-Florence-Rome-Naples corridor.
 Having become aware of this interest, Italian rail manufacturer AnsaldoBreda and multinational conglomerate Bombardier Transportation decided to partner up to produce a suitable train in 2008.
-It was decided to centralise design work by the joint venture at a single location, working out of an office at Bombardier’s manufacturing plant at Hennigsdorf.
+It was decided to centralise design work by the joint venture at a single location, working out of an office at Bombardier's manufacturing plant at Hennigsdorf.

-The emergent design was a 200 m-long eight car non-articulated single decker train with distributed traction, capable of reaching a maximum speed of 350 km/h; it was heavily based on elements of Bombardier's Zefiro and AnsaldoBreda's existing V250 designs.
+The emergent design was a 200 m-long eight car non-articulated single decker train with distributed traction, capable of reaching a maximum speed of 350 km/h; it was heavily based on elements of Bombardier's Zefiro V300 and AnsaldoBreda's existing V250 designs.
 According to rail industry publication Rail Engineer, Bombardier personnel were responsible for conducting the concept and detailed design phases of development, as well as for the provision of propulsion equipment and bogies, homologation efforts, testing, and the commissioning of the first five trains.
 Meanwhile, AnsaldoBreda developed the train's industrial design, including body, interior, signalling and other systems, in addition to performing the final assembly and commissioning of series production trains.
 Both firms were involved in detail design and engineering activity.